sevidmusic/Roady/README.md

 New App Packages can be created via [`dsh --new AppPackage [APP_NAME] [PATH_TO_APP_PACKAGE] [DOMAIN]`](#dsh---new-apppackage).

+The Darling Data Management System's understanding of an App is based on the App's data.
+An App's data consists of the App's source code, and the Darling Data Management System Components that the App defines.

+The Darling Data Management System provides a number of Components that can be used to to implement an App.
+Components are objects that conform to niche interfaces that represent the various parts of an application.

+Legos are a good analogy for Components, like Legos, individual Components are used together to implement a larger design.
+Also, like Legos, Components can be reused in various contexts to implement a variety of designs.

 An App's Components are defined in the relevant App Packages configuration scripts.
 These configuration scripts are just bash scripts that make appropriate calls to dsh that will be executed whenever `dsh --make-app` is run.